Aux Weekly: Andrew Alba

 Andrew Alba began working for the channel in June 2008.
 In just a year, Andrew's love of music quickly upped this self-proclaimed music junkie from intern to music coordinator to co-host of AUX Weekly.
 Andrew attended Ryerson University for sound engineering.

 Melissa Hetu

 Melissa Hetu is no stranger to the music industry.
 Melissa has a BA in Broadcast Journalism from Concordia University and hosted "We.Are.Canadian" on PunkRadioCast and CJLO for 2 years.
 Before her duties as co-host, she was in the field of tour managing.
 Melissa recently relocated from Montreal to Toronto.

 Barry Taylor

-Barry Taylor is a former Toronto radio DJ acknowledged for his role in breaking some of Canada's top indie acts including City and Colour, Alexisonfire, Bedouin Soundclash, and Ill Scarlett.
-From internationally renowned artists to the latest up and comers, Taylor has a track record for supporting music that matters.
-Chris Cornell, Dave Grohl, Kings of Leon, and Silversun Pickups are just a handful of artists that Taylor has interviewed over the years.
+Barry Taylor is a former Toronto radio DJ, acknowledged for his role in breaking some of Canada's top indie acts including City and Colour, Alexisonfire, Bedouin Soundclash, and Ill Scarlett.
+Chris Cornell, Dave Grohl, Kings of Leon, and Silversun Pickups are some of the artists that Taylor has interviewed over the years.